 After implementation, custom fields are accessed via the Recruiting preferences section of your account.

-Administrators can change the visibility options for fields on this page.
+Super Admins can change the visibility options for fields on this page.
 You can also quickly reference your fields and see if the data is User or Candidate provided.

 Click the link describing the audience to change the visibility options.